tgenericx/tgenericx/README.md

 I'm a passionate developer interested in open-source, learning new technologies, and building useful projects.
 I enjoy collaborating with others and sharing knowledge.

-- 🔭 I’m currently working on: [Your current project or area of focus]
+- 🔭 I’m currently working on: Myself 🤗
-- 🌱 I’m currently learning: [Languages, frameworks, or tools]
+- 🌱 I’m currently learning: Backend and Microservices
-- 👯 I’m looking to collaborate on: [Types of projects or technologies]
+- 👯 I’m looking to collaborate on: interesting projects
-- 💬 Ask me about: [Topics you’re knowledgeable about]
+- 💬 Ask me about: Software Engineering
-- 📫 How to reach me: [Your preferred contact method]
+- 📫 How to reach me: hammedanuoluwapopelumi@gmail.com
-- ⚡ Fun fact: [A fun or unique fact about you!]

 ## 🛠️ Languages and Tools